 (D)From the car park at Astley's Plantation take the permitted path north toward Gummer's How.
 Just before the gate to the road, take the path leading up right through the trees.
 Follow this through a cleared area and then through a gap in the wall (grid ref.
 SD394 878) onto Sow How Lane.
 Turn right and after about 200 metres re-enter the cleared forest at the pedestrian gate provided (grid ref.
 SD395 877).

 (1)Follow the track south, bearing right where another track comes in from the left.
 Continue through the forest passing the point where the footpath from Simpson Ground reservoir comes in from the left, and then bear right where the track forks (grid ref.
 SD391 863).
 Continue on the track as it winds gently downhill, ignoring the footpath off to the right.
 Then turn left uphill at the sign-posted bridleway (grid ref.
 SD385 858) through the trees.
 The forest opens out and the bridleway bears left to join a forestry track, turn left here and after about 200 metres bear right to continue on the bridleway.
-The forest here has been cleared to the right, but through the trees to the left you can soon see the lake of Simpson Ground Reservoir.

 (2)On reaching a junction with a track at grid ref.
 SD397 862, turn right heading toward Simpson Ground farm, but turn left at the next junction heading away from the farm buildings on your right.
 Follow this track for just over 1km to meet a tarmac lane where you turn left.
 As the lane heads uphill and left, take the signposted footpath right and follow this bearing left at the junction (grid ref.
 SD409 874) and heading uphill toward Rankthorns Plantation.
 Continue on this path over four stiles to meet the road at grid ref.
 SD414 881.